DarraghReid/eden/TESTING.md

 of the images and the time it takes to fully load the site.

 Points were also lost in the SEO metrics, partly due to smaller font sizes that are used on smaller screens.
-Upon personal testing, this didn't apprear to be an issue.
+Upon personal testing, this didn't appear to be an issue.

 More details about the Lighthouse report can be seen below: